Learn About the Process and Procedure Involved in a NJ Guardianship From A – Z

 The Necessity of Filing a Complaint

-The guardianship complaint must allege that the person (called the respondent) is unfit and unable to safely govern himself and to manage his or her affairs.
-The detailed contents required for the complaint document are set for in Court Rules and must be strictly followed.
+The guardianship complaint must allege that the person (called the respondent) is unfit and unable to safely govern himself or herself and to manage his or her affairs.
+The contents required for the complaint are set forth in the Court Rules and must be strictly followed.

 The Necessity of Itemization of Estate Assets and the Value(s) of Property

-The court rules also require that the complaint list the type, location and fair market value of the following real and personal property owned by the person:
+The court rules require that the guardianship complaint list the type, location and fair market value of all real and personal property owned by the alleged incapacitated person:

 a.
 All real estate in which the person has or may have a present or future interest, completely describing the real estate, and providing its assessed valuation, and